falkaer/the-guide/m1_memory_hierarchies/s5_computational_graph_compilers.md

 When calculating the linear operation, it kept the output in the threads register and applied the ReLU function once the data in register before storing it in the GPU's RAM and dispatching a new compute shader.
 One of the suggested exercises is to optimize the linear shader.
 In any case that should involve tiling and shared memory.
-That would mean that the matrix-matrix multiplication would need the work group to act in coordination and load in tiles of the matrices into shared memory (L1 cache) and synchronize, in order for them to get more out of memory they might otherwise have overlapping accesses of.
+That would mean that the matrix multiplication would need the work group to act in coordination and load in tiles of the matrices into shared memory (L1 cache) and synchronize, in order for them to get more out of memory they might otherwise have overlapping accesses of.
 Finally, when we use the graph loop, we don't actually tell the GPU to run this same queue for N iterations, but add to the